-When entering laser treatment parameters, Laser Settings of SPH, CYL and AXIS on the 'Laser Refractive' tab are mandatory and important values for nomogram calculations which must be entered.
+Entering laser treatment parameters of the desired refractive change in SPH, CYL and AXIS as Laser Settings on the 'Laser Refractive' tab is mandatory for nomogram calculations.

-Usually an refractive surgery laser comes with a default nomogram, which will modify the SPH/CYL values internally, based on the manufacturers initial study data.
-These modified internal 'Laser Ablation Values' may or may not be visible to the user and it is important to be consistent with what actually is entered under 'laser settings'.
+Usually any refractive surgery laser comes with a default nomogram, which will modify the SPH/CYL values internally, based on the manufacturers initial study data.
+These modified internal 'Laser Ablation Values' may be visible on screen or printouts.

-For making a brand new laser nomogram (usually done by the manufacturer), the actual Laser Ablation Values would have to be entered.
+On the other hand, if one intends to make a brand new laser nomogram (usually done only by the manufacturer!), the actual Laser Ablation Values would have to be entered.
 It is important to understand this differences and enter your data accordingly!

 Optical Zone size (OZ) and Transition Zone size (TZ), Surgeons name, Microkeratome type and flap parameters etc. are optional parameters.
 Fields with light blue background can be used as filter criteria later on when making graphs or nomograms.